tomas789/iOSmsg/README.md

 ## What is iOSmsg

 It is a toolkit for publishing sensor data from iOS into ROS topics.
-It is set of two apps - iOSmsg and iOSmsg_client (this app).
+It is set of two apps - iOSmsg (this app) and iOSmsg_client.

 ### ... and how it works